bluexixi/XDomain/README.md

 ## XDomain
 A console program for scanning a file against the metadefender.opswat.com API.

-This program is wrote in .NET 4.7.1 using C# and contains three classes, CLi, InputFile and ApiAccessUtil.
+This program is wrote in .NET 4.7.1 using C# and contains four classes, CLi, InputFile, ApiAccessUtil and JsonHelper.
 CLi contains the program entry.
-InputFile is a warpper class for the metadata of the file.
+InputFile is a warpper class for the metadata of the file, which is in the Entity folder.
 The binary data of the file is only accessed through file IO when needed.
-The
-ApiAccessUtil is a static class containing method for calling API and parsing JSON data.
-The NLog library is used to log information and
-Json.NET library is used for parsing JSON.
+The ApiAccessUtil is a static class containing method for calling API and the JsonHelper is another static class for parsing JSON data.
+Both classes are in the Util folder.
+The NLog library is used to log information and Json.NET library is used for parsing JSON.

 To replace the apikey, open the xml config file **App.config** inside the XDomain folder using any text editor and find the apikey entry in appSettings, for example, `<add key="apikey" value="c4b8b1cab7ef8132ae9dffce384b8975"/>`, replace the value with your own key.